+- 3.2 Relevant data must be captured at a snapshot date of 31 March each year and published by 30 March the following year.

-- 3.3 The Regulations require affected bodies to publish their gender pay gap data and a written statement on their public-facing website and report their data to Government online using the gender pay gap reporting service.
+- 3.3 The Regulations require affected bodies to publish their gender pay gap data and a written statement on their public-facing website and report their data to the Government Equalities Office online using the gender pay gap reporting service.
 Organisations are required to publish the following:

 - Mean gender pay gap in hourly pay.

 - Median gender pay gap in hourly pay.

 - Mean bonus gender pay gap.

 - Median bonus gender pay gap.

 - Proportion of males and females receiving a bonus payment.

 - Proportion of males and females in each pay quartile.

 - 3.4 To explain the calculations further: